INTC Investors Have Opportunity to Lead Intel Corporation Securities Fraud Lawsuit

-LOS ANGELES, May 14, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Intel Corporation ("Intel" or the "Company") (NASDAQ: INTC).
+LOS ANGELES, May 16, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Intel Corporation ("Intel" or the "Company") (NASDAQ: INTC).

 Class Period: January 25, 2024 – April 25, 2024